AdobeDocs/cc-everywhere/src/pages/v4/shared/src/types/export-config-types/interfaces/dropdown-option-style-compat.md

 # Interface: DropdownOptionStyleCompat

-Represents the style of a dropdown option, extending the base Style interface.
+Dropdown option style with optional button variant/treatment (compatibility).

+## See

+[DropdownOptionStyle](dropdown-option-style.md) for the base interface

 ## Extends